bitcoinbrisbane/BitPoker/README.md

 [https://lightning.network/lightning-network-summary.pdf]

+## Game as a contract
+In the below *table contract* the below game Texas Holdem is defined as an Enum.
+The whole rules of the game could be defined as a contract, thus allowing anyone to develop variations of the game, such as the "Seven Duce" rule, other variations of poker such as Ohmaha or even other games.

+These are out side the scope of this paper.

 ## Table Contract
 The paramaters for a table are defined in the following schema.
 Developers are encouraged to create their own algorithms, such as voting or anti-collusion.